oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 domain.weblogic.oracle/domain1 patched
 [INFO] Successfully patched server 'managed-server1' with 'ALWAYS' start policy!

-       The replica count for cluster 'cluster-1' updated to 3.
+       The replica count for cluster 'cluster-1' updated to 1.
 ```

-The [`stopServer.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/domain-lifecycle/stopServer.sh) script shuts down a managed server by patching it's server start policy to `NEVER`.
+The [`stopServer.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/domain-lifecycle/stopServer.sh) script shuts down a running managed server by patching it's server start policy to `NEVER`.
 It also decreases the replica count for the managed server's cluster by `1`.
 The script provides an option to keep the replica count value constant.
 Please see script `usage` information using `-h` option.
 ```
 $ stopServer.sh -d domain1 -n weblogic-domain-1 -s managed-server1
 [INFO] Patching start policy of server 'managed-server1' from 'ALWAYS' to 'NEVER' and decrementing replica count for cluster 'cluster-1'. domain.weblogic.oracle/domain1 patched
 [INFO] Successfully patched server 'managed-server1' with 'NEVER' start policy!

-       The replica count for cluster 'cluster-1' updated to 2.
+       The replica count for cluster 'cluster-1' updated to 0.
 ```

 #### Script behavior when starting or stopping a clustered managed server